quintel/documentation/general/network.md

 **(Network) Impact**

-The required network expansion is determined by finding the required network capacity (MVA) necessary to meet the future scenario.
+The required network expansion is determined by finding the required network capacity (MVA) necessary to meet loads in the future scenario.
 A higher impact therefore means a larger capacity of cables and transformers is required in a given scenario.
 In the ETM impact is often expressed in Euro by multiplying the required capacity by the cost coefficients (EUR/MVA).

 **Capacity**